 Prior to commencing a clinical trial, the sponsor must obtain a clinical trial authorization from the relevant regulatory authority, and a positive opinion from an independent ethics committee.
 The application for a clinical trial authorization must include, among other things, a copy of the trial protocol and an investigational medicinal product dossier containing information about the manufacture and quality of the medicinal product under investigation.
 Currently, clinical trial authorization applications must be submitted to the regulatory authority in each Member State in which the trial will be conducted.
-Under the new Regulation on Clinical Trials, which is currently expected to take effect in 2019, there will be a centralized application procedure where one national authority takes the lead in reviewing the application and the other national authorities have only a limited involvement.
+Under the new Regulation on Clinical Trials, which took effect on January 31, 2022, there is a centralized application procedure where one national authority takes the lead in reviewing the application and the other national authorities have only a limited involvement.
 Any substantial changes to the trial protocol or other information submitted with the clinical trial applications must be notified to or approved by the relevant competent authorities and ethics committees.
 Medicines used in clinical trials must be manufactured in accordance with cGMP.